-8 great places to go with babies on Long Island
+8 Great Places To Go with Babies on Long Island

-Tuesday: Playing in Plainview
+Playing in Plainview

-Wednesday: Walk Cold Spring Harbor
+Walk Cold Spring Harbor

 Stop at the Hatchery first, as it’s not within walking distance to the other two locations.
 Toddlers will love to see all the fish, and there are always events happening there.
 Head into Cold Spring Harbor, and park in the free lot.

 The town is charming and walkable.
-The Whaling Museum is open Tuesday through Friday from 12:00PM-4:00PM in winter, and open daily 11:00AM-5:00PM from Memorial Day to Labor Day.
+The Whaling Museum is open Tuesday through Friday from 12:00 PM-4:00 PM in winter and is open daily 11:00 AM-5:00 PM from Memorial Day to Labor Day.
 With lots of fun boats to see, even toddlers will enjoy browsing; they often have toddler and kid craft time, as well.

 Long Island Aquarium

-Gather the family up and head out East on the Island to The Long Island Aquarium; open Monday-Sunday, 10AM-5PM.
+Gather the family up and head out East on the Island to The Long Island Aquarium; open Monday-Sunday, 10 AM-5 PM.
 The Aquarium has indoor and outdoor exhibits, as well as adventure and interactive experiences.
 Visit on your birthday week and get free admission, too!
-There is a cafe within the museum, as well as many restaurants in Riverhead.

 Garden City and the Children’s Museum

 Get over to Garden City (mid-west-Island), for the Long Island Children’s Museum.
-They’re open Tuesday-Sunday, from 10AM-5PM.
-They have a ton of rotating exhibits and hands on activities for children; they also have a room just for toddlers!
+They’re open Tuesday-Sunday, from 10 AM-5 PM.
+They have a ton of rotating exhibits and hands-on activities for children; they also have a room just for toddlers!
 If your toddler can sit through a show, they have daily performances, as well.